About

 I’m particularly energized by:

-Collaboration & Communication โ I believe the hardest problems in software aren’t technical, they’re human.
-Clear communication, trust, and psychological safety unlock team potential more than any framework or tool.
+Collaboration & Communication โ I’ve found that many of the hardest problems in software are human rather than technical.
+Clear communication, trust, and psychological safety can unlock team potential in ways that frameworks and tools alone cannot.

 Shipping Fast, Shipping Well โ There’s a special satisfaction in rapidly iterating toward production-quality solutions.
-Small PRs, tight feedback loops, and incremental improvements beat big-bang releases every time.
+Small PRs, tight feedback loops, and incremental improvements tend to work better than big-bang releases.

 Growth Mindset โ I’m drawn to environments where people learn out loud, share knowledge generously, and view mistakes as opportunities.
 Whether it’s mentoring teammates, writing documentation, or pair programming, I believe in growing together.